Bronwyn Bancroft: Administration and activism

 Bancroft has been active in arts organisations, and served two terms on the board of the National Gallery of Australia during the 1990s.
 She was chair of the Visual Arts Board of the New South Wales Ministry for the Arts, and of the National Indigenous Arts Advocacy Organisation from 1993 to 1996.
 In the lead-up to the 2000 Summer Olympics in Sydney, Bancroft was a member of the design committee that advised on the development of the games' official logo, and has acted as a judge for the $35,000 Country Energy Art Prize.
 Bancroft was a member of the board of directors of the Australian copyright collection agency, Viscopy, and while serving in that position has been an advocate of resale royalty rights for artists.
 She has observed that "resale royalties are an intrinsic link to the improvement of the inherent rights of Australian artists to a fair income".
 She was a member of the Museum of Contemporary Art Australia's Artist Advisory Group in 2005, and is a member of the museum's artists board.
 She has served on the board of the Indigenous training organisation, Tranby Aboriginal College.

 Within and beyond her artistic works, Bancroft has demonstrated concern for a range of social issues, particularly those affecting Indigenous Australians.
 Her painting Prevention of AIDS (1992) was reproduced on posters and postcards aimed at raising awareness of HIV/AIDS, and was one of several of her images commissioned by the federal Department of Health to highlight issues regarding the disease in the Indigenous community.
 In 2000, two years after the death of activist Mum (Shirl) Smith, Bancroft and the Boomalli Aboriginal Artists Co-operative organised a fund-raising exhibition of art works in Smith's honour.

 As of 2009, Bancroft was a director of the Australian Indigenous Mentoring Experience, a not-for-profit organisation that aims to increase senior high school and university admission rates for Indigenous students.
 She has taught and mentored Indigenous school students such as Jessica Birk, a winner of the Australia Council's inaugural Emerging and Young Artist Award in May 2009.

 In 2021, Bancroft was inaugural recipient of the A$30,000 NSW Aboriginal Creative Fellowship.

 Since February 2023, she has served as a board member of the Australian Society of Authors.

 Bancroft was appointed a Member of the Order of Australia in the 2024 King's Birthday Honours for "significant service to the arts, and to the Indigenous community".

 She was awarded the 2024 Lady Cutler Award for her "distinguished service to children's literature" with a particular focus on Aboriginal children's literature.
+She received a Red Ochre Award for Lifetime Achievement in Artistic Excellence in 2026.